cartant/firebase-key/README.md

 [![devDependency Status](https://img.shields.io/david/dev/cartant/firebase-key.svg)](https://david-dm.org/cartant/firebase-key#info=devDependencies)
 [![peerDependency Status](https://img.shields.io/david/peer/cartant/firebase-key.svg)](https://david-dm.org/cartant/firebase-key#info=peerDependencies)

+### What is it?

-This is a library of utility functions for manipulating, encoding and decoding Firebase keys.
+`firebase-key` is a library of utility functions for manipulating, encoding and decoding Firebase keys.

+### Why might I need it?

+You might find `firebase-key` useful if you need to to any of the following:

+* Convert a Firebase push key/ID to a time.
+* Query push keys/IDs based on time.
+* Page through push keys/IDs as efficiently as possible.
+* Store illegal characters in Firebase keys.
+* Encode integers as strings that sort numerically.

 ## Install